-A former member of A Tribe Called Red says he cheated on his wife, and exploited his position and popularity to take advantage of other women.
+A former member of the music group A Tribe Called Red says he cheated on his wife and exploited his position and popularity to take advantage of other women.

 Ian Campeau, also known as DJ NDN (@deejaynndn on Twitter), revealed the indiscretions in a series of tweets on the social media platform Wednesday.

 Campeau did not say what prompted the mea culpa.

 “I’m a monster but working to not be,” he wrote in the thread.
 “I’m seeking professional help to help me realize the harms I’ve caused to literally EVERYONE around me.